monk-io/docs/docs/publishers.md

 ​[Apply here](https://monk-io.typeform.com/to/SCkHZKPE) to start publishing, or read on for details.

-## How templates work
+## How Monk Templates Work

 Think of Monk templates as no-Kubernetes Helm charts on overdrive, defining entire system requirements from machines to workload provisioning.
 They’re written in Monk Script, an easy and powerful flavor of YAML that is:

-* **Composable**: Import, reuse and modify existing configurations as you would with regular code libraries.
+-   **Composable**: Import, reuse and modify existing configurations as you would with regular code libraries.

-* **Scriptable**: Extend the capabilities of the containers and your system with our programmable control plane.
+-   **Scriptable**: Extend the capabilities of the containers and your system with our programmable control plane.

-* **Portable**: Templates can be reproduced on any cloud or on-premise cluster that runs Monk within minutes.
+-   **Portable**: Templates can be reproduced on any cloud or on-premise cluster that runs Monk within minutes.

 This means you can tweak and share single components (e.g. Nginx) as easily as an entire off-the-shelf stack (e.g. the entire data science workflow your startup runs on AWS + GCP), or even better, combine these and more to build something entirely new.
 Here's a [simple example](basic-app.md).